open-telemetry/opentelemetry-go-instrumentation/README.md

 - Linux with kernel version 4.19 or higher
 - x64 or ARM processor
 - Docker image or compiled binary of OpenTelemetry Go Automatic Instrumentation
+- Go 1.18 or higher

-To compile the instrumentation binary, use Go 1.18 or higher.
+To compile the instrumentation binary, run `make build`.

 ### Instrument an application on the same host